exercism/python/concepts/random/about.md

 This is in contrast to a situation where we pull out a red ball and _it stays out_.
 Not returning the ball means there are now fewer red balls in the bag, and the next choice is now _less likely_ to be red.

-To simulate this "sampling without replacement", we have the `sample()` function.
+To simulate this "sampling without replacement", the random module provides the `sample()` function.

 The syntax of `sample()` is similar to choices, except with `counts` as a keyword parameter: